pafmax/Making-Informed-Course-Pathway-Choices----A-Process-Mining-and-Learning-Analytics-Approach/article_structure.md

 * more user-friendly
 * education not really a process in process mining terms
 * simpler solution adds more value
-* how a notion becomes more usefull than the raw data
+* how a notion becomes more usefull than the
 * exploration tool

 ## Conclusions